Handicap Parking Permits in Arkansas

-Residents of Arkansas can apply for a handicap placard or license plate in order to park in handicap parking spaces.
+Residents can apply for an Arkansas handicap placard or license plate in order to park in handicap parking spaces.
 There are different Arkansas handicap parking permit application requirements, and there are different types of placards and license plates available, including:

 - Permanent license plates that expire with your vehicle registration